trsong/trsong.github.io/_posts/2022-02-01-DailyQuestionsFeb.md

+### Mar 26, 2022 \[Hard\] Exclusive Product
+---
+> **Question:**  Given an array of integers, return a new array such that each element at index i of the new array is the product of all the numbers in the original array except the one at i.
+>
+> For example, if our input was [1, 2, 3, 4, 5], the expected output would be [120, 60, 40, 30, 24].
+If our input was [3, 2, 1], the expected output would be [2, 3, 6].
+>
+> Follow-up: what if you can't use division?

 ### Mar 25, 2022 \[Medium\] Look-and-Say Sequence
 ---
 > **Question:** The "look and say" sequence is defined as follows: beginning with the term 1, each subsequent term visually describes the digits appearing in the previous term.
 The first few terms are as follows: